 This is news from your League committees.
 You are always welcome to join or just sit in.
 Committee membership is both rewarding and fun, and it does the good work for which the League is known.
-Unless otherwise noted, committees meet at the League office.
+As of March 11, 2020, the LWV-PA Board has issued a policy to suspend face-to-face meetings during the COVID-19 outbreak.
+Technology will be employed to make meeting possible.
+Please contact committee chairs to determine the status of upcoming meetings.
 Active links to our committees are listed on the "Committees" page.

 Advocacy.
 Join us on the fourth Monday of the month at 1:30 p.m. to learn more about current issues the League is supporting and how to help. —Debbie Fagen, Chair (firstname.lastname@example.org)

 Communications.
-This committee plays an important role in making our members aware of opportunities to be informed and to participate in political action.
-One example is this second edition of the LWV-PA e-Voter.
-Take advantage by clicking on links that invite you to our monthly League Days and opportunities to be engaged in helping to get out the vote and advocate for social justice.
-Join our committee and become involved in getting out the word through social media (Twitter, Facebook, and Instagram), the e-Voter, and our website.
-We meet the first Wednesday of each month, 7:00–8:30 p.m.
-YOU ARE NEEDED.
-Please join us. —Dorothy L. Keane, Chair (email@example.com)
+This is the third edition of the LWV-PA e-Voter.
+Take advantage of clicking on links that invite you to become engaged.
+If you want to print out the Voter, see the step-by-step instructions in this issue.
+Join our committee and be involved in getting out the word.
+We have a special need for volunteers to help with social media (Twitter, Facebook, and Instagram) and will provide training to those interested.
+We meet the first Wednesday of each month, 7:00–8:30 p.m. —Dorothy L. Keane, Chair (email@example.com)

 Events.
 The Committee organizes League Days, League@Nite, and other membership meetings and public forums, working together with the sponsoring LWV-PA committees.
 We meet on the second Tuesday of the month at 9:00 a.m.
-We welcome anyone interested in joining our lively, dedicated group of volunteers. —Katherine Gavzy, Chair (email@example.com)
+Come join our lively, dedicated group of volunteers. —Katherine Gavzy, Chair (email@example.com)

 Membership.
-The Pasadena League started the new year strong with over 300 current members.
-We are working to increase our membership and are looking for members who are interested in taking on roles as officers and directors.
+LWV-PA is looking for members who are interested in taking on roles as officers and directors.
 Help strengthen LWV-PA with a larger and more diverse membership—bring a friend to League Day or a special event. —Anne Wolf and Cheryl Rose, Co-chairs (email@example.com)

 Housing.
 The Housing Subcommittee studies issues surrounding fair and affordable housing.
 Please contact us if you are interested—we welcome new members. —Anita Mackey, Chair (firstname.lastname@example.org)

 Units.
-Stay connected with LWV-PA—attend a Unit meeting on the third Wednesday or third Thursday during the months of March, April, and May 2020.
-Our Units director, Gwendolyn Jones, is taking a leave of absence for health reasons.
-Please contact us at firstname.lastname@example.org to participate and engage in these informal settings.
+Stay connected with LWV-PA—attend a Unit meeting on the third Wednesdays during the months of April and May 2020.
+Leadership positions are open and we need volunteers to step up.
+Contact us at firstname.lastname@example.org to participate and engage in these informal settings.

 Voter Services.
-Get involved in the 2020 elections!
-If you are interested in registering voters, facilitating candidate forums, or explaining ballot measures, please submit your contact information at your earliest convenience. —Martha Y. Zavala, Chair (email@example.com)
+Stay involved in the 2020 elections!
+Participate, engage, inform, and help us get out the vote leading up to the general election this fall.
+Please submit your contact information at your earliest convenience. —Martha Y. Zavala, Chair (email@example.com)